gfpkelly1986/milestone-project-heritage-housing-issues/README.md

     - The training data to fit the model comes from:
         - This dataset contains:

-- Prdeict house prices in the Ames, Iowa area.
+- Predict house prices in the Ames, Iowa area.

 - This section relates to the models used.

-    - We want an ML model to: Target variable is:
+    - We want an ML model to:
+    - Target variable is:
     - Our ideal outcome is
     - The model success metrics are
     - The output is defined as